dailydffr/linux-guides/ArchBuildGuide.md

 ---

 ###  **Task 1: Install the base packages**

-NOTE: the next section (rebuilding pacman's config and mirrorlist) is entirely unnecessary.
+NOTE: the next section (Rebuild pacman's config and mirrorlist) is entirely unnecessary.
 I can see a single use case where these instructions would be useful, but you've got to have done something truly unwise to get here (like attempting to install arch from a manjaro install disk...
 Yeah...
-I've done it... **don't be like me**).
+Mistakes were made. **don't be like me**).
 Unless you're in such a situation, just move on to "Install base packages into /mnt":

+---

+Rebuild pacman's config and mirrorlist:
-Reload Pacman's config file:
+Reload pacman's config file:
 ```bash
 curl -o /etc/pacman.conf https://gitlab.archlinux.org/pacman/pacman/-/raw/master/etc/pacman.conf.in
 ```